xysLong/xyslong.github.io/content/misc/misc1/index.md

 The full-resolution visuals can be downloaded here: [PDF (1.3 MB)](Travel_Time_20250113.pdf)

-After spending hours finalizing the visuals, it hit me: commute time isn’t even that important to me.
+After spending hours finalizing the visuals, it hit me: commute time isn't even that important to me.
-I don’t go to the office that often, so optimizing for travel time actually doesn’t make much sense 😄
+I don't go to the office that often, so optimizing for travel time actually doesn't make much sense 😄